 Avoid all food and drink from 1 hour before until 1 hour after receiving a dose of cholera vaccine.

-The U.S. vaccine is given as follows:
+The US vaccine (Vaxchora) is given as follows:

-The non-U.S. vaccine is given as follows:
+The non-US vaccine available in more than 60 countries (Dukoral) is given as follows:

-- Persons 6 years and older: 2 oral doses given at least 1 week apart.
+- Travelers 6 years and older: 2 oral doses given 1 to 6 weeks apart and completed at least 1 week prior to possible exposure